Top 10 of the Most Sought After 20th Century First Edition Books

-Rare first edition books are like well-kept vintage cars, restored to perfection in all their glory, almost begging for ownership by an enthusiastic collector.
+Rare first edition books are like well-kept vintage cars.
+Restored to perfection in all their glory, almost begging for ownership by a collector.
 Great books are, after all, a life-long investment into endless hours of intellectual pleasure and unforgettable memories.
-In honor of keeping the tradition alive, here’s our top 10 picks of the most valuable and sought after First Edition books of the 20th century:
+Keeping the tradition alive, here are our top 10 picks of the most valuable and sought after First Edition books of the 20th century:

 1. F. Scott Fitzgerald – The Great Gatsby – £246,636

-Considered undeniably among the best 1920s American literary works, The Great Gatsby was written at an era known as the “Jazz Age”, according to the author.
+Considered undeniably among the best 1920s American literary works.
+The Great Gatsby was written in the “Jazz Age”.
 While writing the book, Fitzgerald saw it as a living mirror image of society at the time – a society ripe with, most notably, spiritual chaos and materialism.

-The Hobbit, which has seen a widely successful movie adaptation showcasing the book’s timelessness, was discovered recently by a traveler on the luxurious Greek island of Santorini.
-It happened to be an original leather-bound copy from 1937.
+The Hobbit, has seen a widely successful movie adaptation, showcasing the book’s timelessness.
+Discovered by a traveller on the luxurious Greek island of Santorini.
+Furthermore, it was the original first edition leather-bound copy from 1937.
 The story remains a highly creative work of speculative fiction even to this day.

 3. James Joyce – Ulysses – £24,557

 Ulysses draws multiple parallels with the unforgettable poem by Homer, Odyssey – Ulysses is Latin for Odysseus.
 Two decades ago, Ulysses was ranked as being among the top 100 English novels of the 20th century.

 4. Ian Fleming – Casino Royale – £24,180